trustbit/Contexture/README.md

         curl -X DELETE http://localhost:5000/api/namespaces/templates/<template-id>

+### Testing the backend

+Integration tests supported by a Docker based on MS-SQL image exist.
+On an ARM-based Mac (M1/M2) [this Docker-Feature](https://github.com/microsoft/mssql-docker/issues/668#issuecomment-1412206521) must be enabled

 ## Contexture frontend application

 The application is developed with [Vue.js](https://vuejs.org/) and connects to the backend via the API.